PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/fragments/07_Fragment-VII.md

 What is essential comes back
 only when you are ready to hold it.

-## NEOCore™ v3.6 Notice
-This fragment is symbolic and teleological.
-It does not describe internal mechanisms or operational processes
-of NEOCore™ v3.6.
-It belongs to the conceptual layer of the NeoDialectic Oracle™
-and is not reconstructible.
+---

+## *Related wiki section*

+This fragment is related to the **living memory** of the system: a memory that does not accumulate as dead archive, but breathes, waits, and returns what the being had forgotten.

 ---